 Virtual assistants help you to save time during a Kickstarter project, because these useful aides can do a lot of the heavy lifting for a very affordable fee.
 Upwork is one popular source for these assistants but Zirtual is another platform that specifically caters for VA’s.
 Either way, this is an ideal way to delegate various tasks and use the time saved to focus on other matters.

 2. Making a Video

 In this day and age, there is really no excuse for not having an excellent video to showcase the Kickstarter project.
-Whether you outsource the work to a videographer or keep the process in house, there should be a start, middle and end to the video.
+Whether you outsource the work to a videographer or keep the process in-house, there should be a start, middle and end to the video.

 3. Placing Affordable Adverts

 Linkedin is a wonderful place to connect with those who might be interested in supporting or even sponsoring a Kickstarter project.
 Likewise, this is usually a great place to reach out to bloggers who can write about the project and provide even more publicity.
-One reason why Linkedin is so influential is because most people take this platform far more serious than Facebook etc and hence, they are more likely to reply to messages.
+One reason why Linkedin is so influential is that most people take this platform far more seriously than Facebook etc and hence, they are more likely to reply to messages.